emiljdd/Tweepy-SparkTwitterI/README.md

              It can also convert Python dictionaries or lists into JSON strings.

     * pandas -
+    * textblob - Sentiment analysis

 In order to run the .py and .ipynb scripts, two terminal windows are needed.

 ### Step 1

-Set up an Ubuntu VM on my local machine
+Set up an Ubuntu VM on my local machine.
+Ubuntu version 16.0.4 was created.

 ### Step 2: Confirm Python 3 is loaded